tariqwest/hr-xmen/README.md

 ### Linting

-For linting i'm using Eslint with Airbnb Eslint configuration
+For linting we use Eslint with Airbnb Eslint configuration

 ````
 npm run lint